Read on for our comprehensive guide to the sensational Lofoten Islands, Norway.

 Like many Nordic regions, Lofoten has a Viking history rife with chiefdoms.
 On Vestvågøy Island’s town of Borg, the remains of the largest (at 83 meters long) Viking banquet hall in the world were found.

-Fishing remained integral to life in Lofoten.
+Fishing remained integral to life in Lofoten over the years.
 Given the lack of salt, the traditional way to preserve fish was drying it in the cold Arctic air and wind (especially potent during the Lofoten Islands’ winter).

-The final product of this is the so-called stockfish.
+The final product of this was the so-called stockfish, which became known across Europe.
 In 860 A.D., then-king Alfred of England (c.
 847 – c.
 899) wrote about stockfish brought by the Viking Ottar from Vágar on Austvågøy Island.

 The medieval Lofoten